A lovely rhubarb crumble cake, filled with fresh (or frozen) rhubarb and has a delicious and unique crumble topping.

 Secondly, this cake has a really unique crumble topping and one that I think any baker would love to “discover” (if you haven’t already), because it’s one of those baking things that you can tuck away and use on other cakes or coffee cakes.

-Brown sugar: This recipe specifies light brown or "golden" sugar.
+Brown sugar This recipe specifies light brown or “golden” sugar.
 If you only have dark brown or old-fashioned brown sugar, you can use that without issue.
-Your cake with be a touch darker.
+Your cake crumb with be a touch darker.

-- The cake itself is what I would call almost a pound cake.
-Not quite as dense, lightly sweet and lovely and buttery.
-It's a great base cake for rhubarb and just about any fruit, for that matter.
+- The cake itself is what I would call almost a pound cake, but not quite as dense.
+It’s a lightly sweet cake and buttery.
+It’s a great base cake for rhubarb and just about any fruit, for that matter.

 - This cake takes a while to bake!
 Mine took almost 1 hour and 30 minutes.
 Yours may take more or less than that.
-This is the kind of cake where you should start testing it about the one hour mark and then just keep cooking and testing until it's done.
+This is the kind of cake where you should start testing it about the one hour mark and then just keep cooking and testing until it’s done, however long that takes

 - So I mentioned the unique crumble topping above and what makes it unique is that it’s not what you might expect by looking it.
 It’s not a brown sugar/butter topping.
 It’s made from a small amount of the cake batter, that gets mixed up with some cinnamon and some more flour, forming into a crumble mixture.
 As such, it delivers the crunchy, crumble, without adding a layer of butter and sugar on top.
 Not that there’s anything wrong with that, it’s just that sometimes it’s nice to enjoy a cake that’s not all that.

 - The above note is also why there is a sprinkling of sugar on top (and you thought it was just sugar on sugar :) I used white sugar on top, but I think brown sugar would have been a nice choice, too.
 You can use either.

 - This cake will keep well on the counter (well wrapped) for several days or you can also freeze it for up to 3 months.